- City Administration

 - Prohibiting turns onto these streets during specific hours

 - Installing traffic diverters to prohibit some through traffic

 - Installing barriers between the residential and commercial areas along Woodward

 - Closing off or re-configuring crossovers on Coolidge

 Any traffic restrictions made on one of these five streets could affect traffic on adjacent streets.
 Every option could have consequences for the residents of the street.
 Any option selected would require a consensus of the residents of the street in the form of a petition officially requesting the desired change.
 It should be noted that signage options by themselves would not be a cost for the neighborhood however the cost of barriers could be assessed to the properties along the road.

 The city’s citizens traffic committee recommended conducting a workshop with the neighborhood to discuss their concerns and proposed solutions to curb speeding and unwanted traffic in this neighborhood.
-The traffic committee set aside March 26, 2019 at 7:00 p.m. at City Hall in Room 315 for a neighborhood workshop to hear residents concerns and go over specific traffic calming options that may be available.
-The city’s goal was to connect with a designated person on each block to circulate any petitions for eventual improvements.
+The traffic committee set aside March 26, 2019 at 7:00 p.m. at City Hall in Room 315 to hear residents’ concerns and go over specific traffic calming options that may be available.
 The city wanted to address all streets similarly so that a final option and eventual enforcement can be consistently applied.

 Discussion at the workshop found most of the attending residents in favor of a partial road closure, which would separate the businesses on Woodward Ave from the residential neighborhoods as shown in the sketch below.
 Staff proposed setting up a temporary barrier to test this option after the Dream Cruise and when school had resumed.